Kariiboo/MarkdownMathRendering/TeXify_example.tex.md

 It generate a tex folder that contains all generated files.
 The TeXify GitHub App works only at git push.
 Once the markdown is generated, it can even be uninstalled from the repository.

-TeXify GitHub App is installed on this GitHub repository.
-The `TeXify_example.tex.md` page of this repository is then automatically processed on git push to generate [this page](TeXify_example.md)

 See also: https://github.com/kamil-kielczewski/fractals

 ## Math